 Here are the most creative credit card designs:

 Photo credit cards: These cards let you supply a picture of your choosing to use as your card’s design.
-All Capital One cards allow this.
-Other options include the Milestone Mastercard and several Wells Fargo cards, including the Cash Wise Visa.
+Options include the Milestone Mastercard and several Wells Fargo cards, including the Cash Wise Visa.

 Metal credit cards: Metal cards are usually composed of materials like steel or titanium.
 They’re heavier and sturdier than their plastic counterparts.
 Some examples are Capital One Venture, Chase Sapphire Preferred and Amex Platinum.